 The activities of the facilitator in relation to the supplies will also be attributed to the PE for the purposes of determining the profit attributable to it (and so the taxable income in New Zealand).
+Other activities of the facilitator (for example activities in relation to another taxpayer's supplies) will not be attributed to the PE the OECD's latest PE profit attribution rules (and not the latest version, which is known as the "authorised OECD approach", or AOA).
+This is for two reasons:

 The normal PE profit attribution rules apply to determine the amount of profits attributable to the deemed PE under section GB 54.
-In this regard, New Zealand follows an earlier version of the OECD's latest PE profit attribution rules (known as the "authorised OECD approach", or AOA).
-This is for two reasons:
+In this regard, New Zealand follows an earlier version of

-1. The AOA only applies to DTAs which incorporate the latest version of Article 7 (business profits) of the Model Treaty.
-None of New Zealand's DTAs incorporate this version of Article 7, so the AOA is not relevant to New Zealand's DTAs.

-2. New Zealand does not agree with some aspects of the AOA and has made an explicit reservation against it.
+- 1. The AOA only applies to DTAs which incorporate the latest version of Article 7 (business profits) of the Model Treaty.
+None of New Zealand's DTAs incorporate this version of Article 7, so the AOA is not relevant to New Zealand's DTAs. - 2.
+New Zealand does not agree with some aspects of the AOA and has made an explicit reservation against it.

 DTAs, as international agreements, do not have any legislative effect except to the extent provided for in domestic legislation.
 DTAs are given legislative effect for tax purposes by section BH 1(4) of the Income Tax Act.
 This provides that DTAs have effect, despite anything else in the Act (subject to a list of exceptions).
-To make it clear that section GB 54 overrides any applicable DTA, the Act amends section BH 1(4) to include section GB 54 in the list of sections in respect of which a DTA does not have overriding effect.
-This means that section GB 54 will deem a PE to exist for all the purposes of the Income Tax Act and any applicable DTA, notwithstanding anything in that DTA.
+To make it clear that section GB 54 overrides any applicable DTA, an amendment to section BH 1(4) adds GB 54 to the list of sections which a DTA cannot override.
+This means that section GB 54 will deem a PE to exist for all the purposes of the Income Tax Act notwithstanding anything in that DTA.